Antonio-Iijima/alvin/README.md

 ## The $\text{FUNARG}$ Problem

 The $\text{FUNARG}$ problem concerns handling functions passed as arguments or returned as return values.
 This problem can take two possible forms: upward and downward.
-Solutions to this problem vary greatly across languages. $\text{ALVIN}$'s is fairly unique.
+Solutions to this problem vary greatly across languages. $\text{Alvin}$'s is fairly unique.

 ### Function IDs and $\text{FUNARG}$ Access

-Functions in $\text{ALVIN}$ are internally implemented as objects.
-When an $\text{ALVIN}$ function is created, whether by being defined with `def` or constructed and returned by another function, it initializes with a unique 15-digit ID or tag, e.g. `id:699082600495941.f`.
+Functions in $\text{Alvin}$ are internally implemented as objects.
+When an $\text{Alvin}$ function is created, whether by being defined with `def` or constructed and returned by another function, it initializes with a unique 15-digit ID or tag, e.g. `id:699082600495941.f`.
 Functions then use their ID to index a special dictionary `FUNARG`, where function IDs are the keys and Environments are the values.
 Every function has its own personal Environment in this dictionary.
-Although the entry in `FUNARG` is added when the function is created, nothing is contained in a function's `FUNARG` environment until the function is called, at which time its parameters are bound to their arguments.
+Although the entry in `FUNARG` is added when the function is created, nothing is contained in a function's `FUNARG` environment until the function is called at which time its parameters are bound to their arguments.

 Now all this is not very useful, except when a function is about to return another function.
-If a function detects that its return value is of the `Function` type, it sets the output function's ID to be its own - effectively giving it access to its own scope - and then calls the output function's `refresh_id()` method, which gives it a new ID and binds the new ID to the old ID's Environment, effectively saving a replica of the parent function's Environment as its own.
+If a function detects that its return value is of the `Function` type, it sets the output function's ID to be its own - effectively giving it access to its own scope; calls the output function's `refresh_id()` method, which gives it a new ID and binds the new ID to the old ID's Environment, thus saving a replica of the parent function's Environment as its own; and then saves all the arguments of the parent function used in the output function.

-We now have enough information to see how $\text{ALVIN}$ addresses both $\text{FUNARG}$ problems.
+It is highly recommended to explore the code in the `/datatypes.py` file for a thorough understanding of this interaction.
+Regardless, we now have enough information to see how $\text{Alvin}$ addresses both $\text{FUNARG}$ problems.

 ##### N.B. - The `FUNARG` dictionary can be viewed from an interactive interpreter session via the special `debug.funarg` command.